shawnMthompson/MERN-Weather-App/README.md

 7. Change directory `cd` to the client folder: `cd client`
 8. Start the application by running `npm start`

+* End the application by hitting `ctrl+c` and entering `Y` when prompted to: Terminate the batch job (Y/N)?

 Please note that you need Node.js and npm installed on your machine to run this project.